 What we eat affects how we feel.
 Food should make us feel good.
 It tastes great and nourishes our bodies.
 If you eat too little or eat too much, however, your health and quality of life could be affected.
 This can result in negative feelings toward food.

-By learning how to make healthier and more mindful choices, you may be able to control compulsive eating, binging, and weight gain.
-By taking charge of your appetite, you may also gain a feeling of calm, high energy levels, and alertness from the foods you eat.
+By learning how to make healthier and more mindful choices, you may be able to manage compulsive eating, binging and weight gain.
+By taking charge of your appetite, you may also gain a feeling of calm, high energy levels and alertness from the foods you eat.

 Overall, there are many benefits to changing deep-seated, unhealthy eating habits, such as:

 While we often have the best intentions to eat healthier, this is often a challenging task.